tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 }
 ```

-Here we use `unsafe` to mark that the Rust compiler is relying on our linker script to provide a valid symbol, it is `extern` to the Rust source files, the symbol is provided to Rust in `"C"` format, the symbol is `static` (i.e. unchanged for the life of program) and is a byte (`u8`).
+Here we use `unsafe` to mark that the Rust compiler is relying on our linker script to provide a valid symbol, it is `extern` to the Rust source files, the symbol is provided to Rust in `"C"` format, the symbol is `static` (i.e. unchanged for the life of program) and is an unsigned byte (`u8`).
 In our case we are not interested in the content of that byte, but rather the byte's memory address.

 > [!TIP]
 >